aaamirash/CS416-Sound-Music-and-Computers/code/course-project/readME.md

 IMPORTANT: Please install Microsoft C++ Build Tools in order to use the aubio python library.
-Select development tools when installing. https://visualstudio.microsoft.com/visual-cpp-build-tools/ I'm not too sure how this would with with a linux or mac pc so I will include a screen recording of how it works on my windows pc.
+Select development tools when installing. https://visualstudio.microsoft.com/visual-cpp-build-tools/ I'm not too sure how this would with a linux machine or mac so I will include a screen recording of how it works on my windows pc.

 This program determines the vocal range you are singing in live.